woojoo666/arcana-notes/notes9.md

 ### Combiners, Insertion and Privacy

-* in the section "Formal Model for Axis Combiners", we use the model
+* in the section "Formal Model for Combiners", we use the model

 		combiner(caller, arguments, allObjects) => result